awsdocs/amazon-rekognition-developer-guide/doc_source/streaming-video-kinesis-output-reference.md

 The following is the JSON syntax for a Kinesis data stream record\.
 For more information, see [Working with Streaming Videos](streaming-video.md)\.

+**Note**
+The Amazon Rekognition Video API works by comparing the faces in your input stream to a collection of faces, and returning the closest found matches, along with a similarity score\.

 ```
 {
     "InputInformation": {